arfc/msr-neutronics/msr-flows/msbr_compare/readme.md

 ## Overview

-These scripts are designed to generate a Serpent2 input deck, run the deck, and then generate plots.
-Currently, the MSBR is analyzed with SaltProc and then compared with different approximations using Serpent2's built-in reprocessing functionality.
+These scripts generate Serpent2 input files with continuous reprocessing, run the input, and generate plots from the resulting depletion and result files.
+The current build is designed with the MSBR in mind, particularly using a SaltProc batchwise reprocessing run of the MSBR and then comparing continuous reprocessing results with it.

 ## Explanation of Scripts